Antevenio/pdo-mysql-select-iterator/README.md

-So, you want to iterate through millions of table rows comming as a result of some MySQL select query because you want to do your thingie with them, but alas!, your lovely database admin doesn't like queries that stay for too long running in his server, or even the server itself isn't able to hold them.
+So, you want to iterate through millions of table rows comming as a result of some MySQL select query because you want to do your thingie with them, but alas!, your lovely database admin doesn't like queries that stay for too long running in his server, or even worse, the server itself isn't able to hold them!.
 What do we do?, we do issue several queries that would fetch smaller blocks of rows in place.

 This is an just a PHP iterator based on this concept.
-Upon receiving a SELECT query and a PDO database connection, an iterator is built so you can seamlesly traverse it wihtout having to worry about anything else.
+Upon receiving a SELECT query and a PDO database connection, an iterator is built so you can seamlesly traverse all results without having to worry about anything else.

 Install